 Here’s how you can be a Barbara Project Reader and participate in the project:

-- Find an essay or a book written by a woman — choose a book that you love and that you think will lift up or be of interest to people in psychiatric hospitals.
+- Find an essay or a book or selection of poems — preferably but not necessarily by a woman –– choose a book that you love and that you think will lift up or be of interest to people in psychiatric hospitals.
 The book can be a favorite book you read as a child or a young adult or a book that you loved reading as an adult.
 Please make a selection that is not graphically violent.

 - Decide if you would like to read aloud on your own, with a friend, or with a group.